str-vns/JuanCoopWeb/README.md

 ## ✍️ Reflection

 As **str_vns**, I took on the role of a **Full Stack Developer** for this capstone project.
 I focused more on the **mobile development**, as I was the only one in the group confident enough to handle it.
-My groupmates supported me in some areas, such as design, but the core backend logic and integration were mostly handled by me—I contributed about **90% of the backend development**.
+My groupmates supported me in some areas, such as design, but the core backend logic and integration were mostly handled by me—I contributed about **90% of the backend development** and in **Web development** i just implement the **realtime Notification and Message** and to **Login** because my groupmate cant do it and im only one that has idea to do it and cart i upgrade it and i add the **Online Payment** too in the cart navigation and i refactor some logic on the web .

 Being the only one responsible for building the **real-time messaging system** was particularly challenging.
 It required complex logic, and I had no one to rely on for that part.
 But through the struggle, I gained a much deeper understanding of what it means to be a Full Stack Developer.